Chemotherapy for children

 Your child's health team will carefully consider the best course of treatment for your child.
 This will depend on several factors, including your child's exact tumour type, their age and size and their general health.
 You should feel free to ask as many questions as you wish.

-Depending on your child's type of brain tumour, their age, and general health, chemotherapy may be given:
+Depending on your child’s type of brain tumour, their age, and general health, they may receive chemotherapy:

-Your child may be given chemotherapy in one of a number of ways:
+Doctors may give your child chemotherapy in one of a number of ways:

-For children, chemotherapy is usually injected into the vein via a 'central line'.
+For children, health professionals usually inject chemotherapy into the vein via a ‘central line’.

 A central line is a thin, hollow, flexible tube, made from silicone rubber, which is inserted into a vein and fed through the vein into a large central blood vessel in the chest, close to the heart.
-(This is why it is called a central line.)
+(This is why healthcare providers call it a central line.)

-Your child will be under anaesthetic when the tube is inserted, so it will not be painful.
+Your child will be under anaesthetic when they have insertion of the tube, so it will not be painful.

 The central line will stay in place for several months whilst your child receives chemotherapy treatment.

 The central line (tube) carries chemotherapy into the body.
-It can be used for injections of a single dose of a drug.
-Or it can be attached to a drip, which is used for the slow delivery of a larger volume of fluid containing the drug.
+Children may use it for injections of a single dose of a drug.
+Or they may have it attached to a drip, for the slow delivery of a larger volume of fluid containing the drug.

 There are different types of line and the type of line your child has depends on factors, such as their tumour type and also their age.